Bernie Sanders campaign announces it will cut hours to pay staffers $15 minimum wage, prompting mockery

 WATCH: GUTFELD ON SANDERS' STAFF DEMANDING MORE WAGES

-Reaction from conservative commentators was unsparing.
+Reaction from conservative commentators and lawmakers was unsparing.

 "For the first time in his life, socialist Bernie Sanders practices economics and, buddy, the results are hilarious," wrote columnist and humorist Stephen Miller.
 He added: "Why won’t millionaire Bernie Sanders, who owns 3 homes, instead of cutting hours, pay his staff a living wage?
 People are starving."